jospueyo/singularity-guide/README.md

 6. rinse and repeat until you are happy with the result
 7. rebuild the container from the final definition file as a read-only singularity image format (SIF) image for use in the cluster
-8. send this .SIF file to the cluster, and execute it there using singularity
+8. send this .SIF file to the cluster, and execute it there using singularity.
+   To send the file you can use the typical "ftp" or "scp" programs.